What Does National Weather Service Mean By ‘Areal’ Flooding?

 Part of the process involves not only proprietary equipment, but also vernacular.
 By now, most of us have learned to understand the industry-specific language used by the NWS.

-One term, thought that has caught some off guard this spring is "areal" - used in relation to flooding.
+One term, though that has caught some off guard this spring is "areal" - used in relation to flooding.
 Some have postulated that the weather service has made an error (i.e. typo) or that they are using a grammatically-incorrect usage (i.e. "there's a real flood...").
 Neither of these hypotheses is correct.

 Areal is a relatively-new term used by the National Weather Service - meaning the opposite of a flash-flood.
 When there is a chance for areal flooding, the NWS is warning the general public that the water will slowly develop over large geographical areas.
 Their website says that "the flooding normally occurs more than six hours after the rainfall begins, and may cover a large area".